Antiz96/arch-update/README.md

 After your read a news, `arch-update` will once again offers to display latest Arch Linux news, so you can read multiple news at once.
 Simply press "enter" without typing any number to proceed with update:

+*Arch news can be displayed at any time by running the `arch-update --news` command.*
 *The Arch news listing/displaying can be skipped with the `NoNews`  option in the `arch-update.conf` configuration file.*
 *Note that using this option will generate a warning message as a reminder that users are expected to regularly check Arch news.*
 *See the [arch-update.conf documentation chapter](#arch-update-configuration-file) for more details.*